My Electronic Music Production Methodology: The Mothership (Part II)

 When I work with ROOM323, I will have 20 different ideas from him, then I can select the best 5.
 From there, I’ll pick a row and drop it in the arrangement section to start building a song.
 In terms of productivity, this method is way more effective than canning one idea in a project that is then turned into a song.
 One important thing to have in the back of your mind is, if during your song, you run out of ideas, then you can just jump back into your original 20 loops to pick something complementary.

-One amazing thing about Ableton 10 is that you can drop a song/sample from it’s browser and drop it in your song.
+One fantastic thing about Ableton 10 is that you can drop a song/sample from it’s browser and drop it in your song.
 It will import your idea as you left it.
 This means that you can build your Mothership today by dropping in all your unfinished loops!

 SEE ALSO :